 Smooth Fox Terrier

 Bred to keep up with horses and hounds on fox hunts, the Smooth Fox Terrier is swift and energetic.
-Once they find the fox, this gutsy little dog is tasked with driving him from his burrow or hiding spot so the hounds can give chase.
-They are close cousins with Wire Fox Terriers, who were bred for the same purpose.
+Once he finds the fox, this gutsy little dog is tasked with driving him from his burrow or hiding spot so the hounds can give chase.
+Smooth Fox Terriers are close cousins with Wire Fox Terriers, who were bred for the same purpose.

 As companion dogs, Smooth Fox Terriers are lively and playful.
 They have an independent spirit, but are devoted to their families and love making their people smile.
 SFTs have a mischievous quality that keeps their humans on their toes.
-With strangers they are often reserved at first, but they are also calm and tolerant unless given a reason antagonistic.
-Once they get to know newcomers, they'll consider them friends and possible playmates.
-Barking and digging come naturally to Smooth Fox Terriers, so reconsider bringing home this breed if that is a problem.
+With strangers they are often reserved at first, but they are also calm and tolerant unless given a reason to be antagonistic.
+Once they get to know newcomers, they’ll consider them friends and possible playmates.
+Barking and digging come naturally to Smooth Fox Terriers, so reconsider bringing home this breed if those are problems.
 They also need consistent training and frequent exercise, so SFTs are best suited to active families.

 Smooth Fox Terriers are also called Foxies and SFTs.

 Physical Description/Breed Standard

 Coat - Smooth Fox Terriers have a smooth, dense, flat coat, that is hard to the touch.
 The coat is predominantly white, with moderate markings in any color, with the exception of brindle, liver, or red.